Anthony Perkins: College: 1950–1953

 After Perkins graduated from high school in 1950, he enrolled at Rollins College in Winter Park, Florida, having been persuaded to attend after a college representative visited his school.

 That summer, Perkins returned to the Robin Hood Theatre in Delaware, which had by then become a prominent summer stock venue.
 While working there, he reconnected with Charles Williamson.
 They spent time together during breaks, including having lunch and swimming.
 Perkins developed a romantic attraction to Williamson during this time, though the feelings were not expressed or acted upon.
-Both were navigating their sexuality privately and did not discuss it openly.

 During that summer, Perkins also played the role of Fred Whitmarsh in Years Ago, a part he would later reprise in its film adaptation.

 At Rollins College that fall, Perkins struggled to find the same sense of community he had previously experienced.
-His arrival coincided with the Lavender Scare, a period marked by heightened scrutiny and discrimination against gay individuals.
+His arrival coincided with a period marked by heightened scrutiny and discrimination against gay individuals, later known as the Lavender Scare.
 There were a few supportive peers, including Fred Rogers, who would later become known as a children's television host; Rogers allowed Perkins to use his piano, which he appreciated.

 Perkins participated in several stage productions and frequently changed fraternities, a pattern that frustrated his mother.
 During his time at Rollins, he reportedly began to explore his sexuality more openly.
 Not long after his arrival, a number of homosexual students—many of whom were his acquaintances—were expelled and arrested after a fellow student had beaten one of them.
-Perkins was not among those disciplined, likely due to his relationship with a theater professor.
+According to Perkins's biographer Charles Winecoff, who interviewed former alumni, Perkins's association with a theater professor helped him avoid disciplinary action.

-Despite avoiding expulsion, his association with those involved led to growing tension between him and other students, who knew of Perkins' sexuality.
+Despite avoiding expulsion, his association with those involved led to growing tension between him and other students, who knew of Perkins's sexuality.
 As a result of the increasingly hostile environment, Perkins transferred to Columbia University in New York City.